elmtree-askmo/cloudcannon-app/content/learn/engineering/what-happens-to-the-flow-of-current-in-a-circuito-eltrico-when-there-is-a-broken-wire.md

 url: /learn/engineering/questions/what-happens-to-the-flow-of-current-in-a-circuito-eltrico-when-there-is-a-broken-wire
 score: -1.0
 related_article1:
-    id: 169839
+    id: 169835
-    title: Explain the relationship between tensão, corrente, and resistência as described by Ohm's Law.
+    title: >-
+        What is potência elétrica and how is it calculated?
     subject: Engineering
-    url: /learn/engineering/questions/explain-the-relationship-between-tenso-corrente-and-resistncia-as-described-by-ohms-law
+    url: /learn/engineering/questions/what-is-potncia-eltrica-and-how-is-it-calculated
 related_article2:
-    id: 169825
+    id: 169826
-    title: What is a bipolo elétrico and what are some examples of it?
+    title: >-
+        How can a bipolo elétrico be compared to a plumbing system?
     subject: Engineering
-    url: /learn/engineering/questions/what-is-a-bipolo-eltrico-and-what-are-some-examples-of-it
+    url: /learn/engineering/questions/how-can-a-bipolo-eltrico-be-compared-to-a-plumbing-system
 related_article3:
-    id: 169827
+    id: 169837
-    title: What constitutes a circuito elétrico and how does it function?
+    title: >-
+        State Kirchhoff's Current Law and provide an analogy to explain it.
     subject: Engineering
-    url: /learn/engineering/questions/what-constitutes-a-circuito-eltrico-and-how-does-it-function
+    url: /learn/engineering/questions/state-kirchhoffs-current-law-and-provide-an-analogy-to-explain-it
 related_article4:
-    id: 169825
+    id: 169842
-    title: What is a bipolo elétrico and what are some examples of it?
+    title: >-
+        How do the laws of Kirchhoff apply to the behavior of corrente in a circuit?
     subject: Engineering
-    url: /learn/engineering/questions/what-is-a-bipolo-eltrico-and-what-are-some-examples-of-it
+    url: /learn/engineering/questions/how-do-the-laws-of-kirchhoff-apply-to-the-behavior-of-corrente-in-a-circuit
 related_article5:
-    id: 169839
+    id: 169834
-    title: Explain the relationship between tensão, corrente, and resistência as described by Ohm's Law.
+    title: >-
+        How can corrente elétrica be compared to a hydraulic system?
     subject: Engineering
-    url: /learn/engineering/questions/explain-the-relationship-between-tenso-corrente-and-resistncia-as-described-by-ohms-law
+    url: /learn/engineering/questions/how-can-corrente-eltrica-be-compared-to-a-hydraulic-system
 ---

 &nbsp;